Your complete guide to selling your Australian property.

 When you work with an agent, they will schedule the showings.
 Try to be flexible if you are making appointments for a home showing.
 Buyers will be juggling their own schedules and may need to see the home after work at night or on weekends.
 It’s a good idea to provide a lockbox or keypad for entry so agents can accommodate potential buyer’s schedules.

 If it is an investment property with tenants, you will need to be extra careful not to break any laws, schedule showing around the tenants schedule, and most important, decide whether to keep the tenants in the property or sell it vacant.
+For further tips on this get your copy of the "24 Mistakes Report."

 STEP 7: RECEIVE OFFERS AND NEGOTIATE